CodingItWrong/howtojsonapi.com/node.md

     'name',
     'address'
   ];

+  hasMany = [
+    'dishes'
+  ];
 }

 export default RestaurantsSerializer;
 ```

 Serializers translate models to their end-user-facing format.
 In this case, `name` and `address` are configured as columns that should be made available to end users.
 If we wanted some columns to only be used on the backend, we could remove them from the serializer.
+It also specifies that the `hasMany` relationship to `dishes` should be exposed,

 Finally, take a look at `app/controllers/restaurants.js`: